 "This might be the harbinger," Stern said during a news conference at the 2017 American Geophysical Union (AGU) Meeting.
 "It might hint that there is actually a swarm of satellites from MU69."

-The New Horizons team got one final glimpse of Ultima Thule before the New Horizons flyby.
+The New Horizons team got one final glimpse of Arrokoth before the New Horizons flyby.
 On Aug.
 4, 2018, a final occultation was visible from Earth, seen only in Senegal and Colombia

 "This occultation will give us hints about what to expect at Ultima Thule and help us refine our flyby plans," Marc Buie, the New Horizons occultation-event leader, said in a statement.